pulp-platform/quantlab/README.md

 ## Installation and usage

+At the moment, QuantLab can run only on UNIX systems.
-We will conventionally use the UNIX separator `/` when writing filesystem paths (Windows users might have to replace it with the backslash) and the dollar sign `$` to denote the command line prompt.
+Therefore, we will conventionally use the UNIX separator `/` when writing filesystem paths and the dollar sign `$` to denote the command line prompt.
 Analogously, we will denote your home folder on the machine on which you are working by `~`.

 ### Create an Anaconda environment and install `quantlib`